byld/project/README.md

 # project

-Thisi is a first try to gt engineering project management into the agile world.
+This is a first try to get engineering project management into the agile world.

 Most important features are:
 - simplicity for users